FrontenderMagazine/tips-tricks-print-style-sheets/eng.md

 }
 ~~~~

-Sadly, there is (as yet) no immediate equivalent in Firefox, Opera or Internet Explorer.
+Sadly, there is (as yet) no immediate equivalent in Firefox, Opera or Internet
+Explorer.

 ## Expand External Links For Print

-We can’t (yet) directly interface with a printed page to explore links, so link URLs should be visible on the printed version of the Web page.
-To keep the page relatively clean, I prefer to expand only outbound links in articles, and suppress internal ones.
-If you’ve used relative URLs on your website for local links, you can easily do this through an attribute selector and `:after` pseudo-classes, thus preventing internal links and links around images from being printed:
+We can’t (yet) directly interface with a printed page to explore links, so link
+URLs should be visible on the printed version of the Web page.
+To keep the page
+relatively clean, I prefer to expand only outbound links in articles, and
+suppress internal ones.
+If you’ve used relative URLs on your website for local
+links, you can easily do this through an attribute selector and `:after` pseudo-
+classes, thus preventing internal links and links around images from being
+printed:

 ~~~~ .language-css
 @media print {